 Continuing on rue du Bac, just on the next corner to rue de Varenne, is Jacques Genin.
 Perhaps best known for his signature salted caramels, chocolates and fruit jellies, his exquisite pastries from his lab in the Marais's (rue de Turenne) can be ordered here for a weekend pick-up.

-Every day the flavours of his fruit jellies change.
-As long as I can get a hold of the green rhubarb, lychee and cassis, I'm happy!
-Never afraid to try new taste sensations, he has even invented vegetable jellies: I personally preferred his cooling cucumber jelly, pepper and beetroots' sweetness were unearthed but somehow the originality of turnip just didn't quite hit my spot.
+Try the green rhubarb, lychee and cassis fruit jellies - he's even invented vegetable jellies: cooling cucumber, pepper and beetroots' sweetness were unearthed but somehow the originality of turnip just didn't quite hit my spot.

 Monsieur Genin loves demonstrating how cheeky he can become when chocolate is concerned.
 I can't resist this photo of him during the first Bac Sucré event, when he made chocolate bars with capers.
-The saltiness of the capers came through on the aftertaste with a crunchiness in the chocolate that made it quite a sensation.
+The surprising saltiness of the capers came through on the aftertaste with a crunchiness in the chocolate that made quite a stir.

 Meanwhile, his famous passion and mango caramels are always a sensation, along with honey/chestnut, pistachio.
 I stop here.
 Just taste them for yourself.